Shimizu Jirocho: Since the Meiji Restoration

-Jirocho had a legitimate position, but he was still involved in clandestine affairs.
-However he became shrewd enough to settle disputes without casualties.
-To establish as respectable reputation, he got involved in many philanthropic projects to develop communities and help charities.
-Such as the reconstruction of Tesshuji Temple in Shizuoka, support local fire victims, displaced samurai from Tokyo, and arranged a first-class physician to Shimizu City.

-By 1869, Jirocho was more careful, calculating and able to assess people's personalities.
-He had many powerful friends such as Viscount Enomoto Takeaki (first governor of Shizuoka Prefecture) and Field Marshal Ōyama Iwao of the Imperial Japanese Army.
+Despite his legitimate position, he was still involved in clandestine affairs.
+By 1869, Jirocho was more careful, calculating, and able to assess people's personalities.
+He had many powerful friends, such as Viscount Enomoto Takeaki (first governor of Shizuoka Prefecture) and Field Marshal Ōyama Iwao of the Imperial Japanese Army.
+He became shrewd enough to settle disputes without casualties.
 On May 22, 1869 (Meiji 2), Jirocho's second wife was murdered by a rival yakuza gang member.
-However, Jirocho negotiated with the gang leader to prevent a gang war.
+Jirocho negotiated with the gang's leader to prevent a gang war.

+To establish a respectable reputation, Jirocho became involved in many philanthropic projects to develop communities and help charities.
+This included the reconstruction of Tesshuji Temple in Shizuoka, supporting local fire victims and displaced samurai from Tokyo, and arranging a first-class physician in Shimizu City.